MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-ubuntu.md

 ## 5. Create an empty database containing a MIMIC-III schema

 From this point onwards we will be referring to scripts in the '[buildmimic](https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic)' directory of the [MIMIC code repository](https://github.com/MIT-LCP/mimic-code/).
+You should have already downloaded the SQL scripts to your working directory.

 After connecting with psql, create a new database called "mimic":